top of page

 or not live your life.

-Never apologise for your loneliness
+Never apologize for your loneliness

 or stubbornness